Undergraduate Academic Advising

-Students are expected to initiate and maintain regular contact with their advisors to address the student’s curricular and career concerns, and to review progress towards graduation.
-At a minimum, students are expected to meet with advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.
+Students are expected to initiate and maintain regular contact with their advisors and navigators to address curricular and career concerns, and to review progress towards graduation.
+At a minimum, students are expected to meet with academic advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.

-During a student’s first year at Case Western Reserve University, the faculty member instructing the student’s SAGES First Seminar serves as the student’s academic advisor.
-Students and their advisors are expected to explore the student’s academic interests and concerns, as well as educational and career goals, and to seek expert information and advice about academic policies and procedures and about specific academic programs from the General Bulletin, from newsletters and websites, from the academic representatives in the majors and minors designated as first year resources, and from other sources of advice and counseling on campus.
-Staff in the Office of Undergraduate Studies (including the coordinators of first-year residence education in the First-Year Residential Colleges), the University Career Center, Educational Services for Students, the Office of Multicultural Affairs, the University Counseling Services, and specialized programs such as Co-op (co-operative education), SOURCE (research and creative projects), the Center for International Affairs (study abroad, international student services), and the Center for Civic Engagement and Learning (community service) are available to support first year students and their advisors with publications, workshops, websites, experiential learning opportunities, and individual communications.
+During a student’s first year at Case Western Reserve, the faculty member teaching the student’s SAGES First Seminar serves as the student’s academic advisor.
+Each student and their advisor are expected to explore the student’s academic interests and concerns, as well as educational and career goals, and to seek expert information and advice about academic policies and procedures and about specific academic programs from the General Bulletin, newsletters and websites, the academic representatives designated as first year resources in the majors and minors, and other sources of advice and counseling on campus.
+Navigators and other staff in Student Advancement, along with staff in the Office of Undergraduate Studies, Post-Graduate Planning and Experiential Education, the Office of Multicultural Affairs, the University Health & Counseling Services, and specialized programs such as Co-op (co-operative education), the Center for International Affairs (study abroad, international student services), and the Center for Civic Engagement and Learning (community service), are available to support first-year students and their advisors with publications, workshops, websites, experiential learning opportunities, and individual communications.

-When a student selects a specific major or minor, the academic representative of that major or minor assigns a faculty advisor.
-Although some first-year undergraduates enter with definite goals, they are not assigned to advisors in the majors until they have declared their major.
-First-year students who are ready to declare a major in their first year may do so beginning in November.
+When a student selects a specific major or minor, the academic representative of that major or minor assigns a faculty advisor to the student.
+Although some first-year undergraduates enter with definite goals, they are not assigned advisors in the majors until they have declared their major.
+Students who are ready to declare a major may do so beginning in November of their first year (April for those who matriculate at CWRU in the spring semester).
 Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year (See Declaring a Major in the section on Academic Policies and Procedures).
-Opportunities for exploration of majors and minors during the first and second semesters include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.
+Opportunities for exploration of majors and minors include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.

 After the first year, students who have not declared a major should consult their assigned advisor (noted in their online student information) or the academic representative of an academic department of interest for advice and schedule approval.